chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 There is often the need when integrating with blockchains that you will want to know the outcome of a transaction before you execute it.
-For example, if you're integrating with Uniswap, you want to know how much of the token you will receive after you swap, and what the price impact is of that swaps.
+For example, if you're integrating with Uniswap, you want to know how much of the token you will receive after you swap, and what the price impact is of that swap.
 Some contracts have dedicated views for this, so if there was a `swap` function on a contract, they would also have a view `getSwapResult` that returns what the result of the swap would be.
-It's good to keep in mind when developing Solidity that you always want to be adding these type of views in where you can.
+It's good to keep in mind when developing Solidity that you always want to be adding these types of views where you can.

 However, sometimes it is not practical to add a view like this.
 Maybe because the business logic requires modifying state which means you can't make it a view.
 In this case there's a couple of ways we can simulate the transaction.

 If the function we're calling returns the output.
-For example say your `swap` function returns the amount of tokens you get back at the end, then we can use Ethers `staticCall` for this. `staticCall` is an Ethers feature that pretends to call a function, and returns the result as if it was called.
+For example, say your `swap` function returns the amount of tokens you get back at the end, then we can use Ethers `staticCall` for this. `staticCall` is an Ethers feature that pretends to call a function, and returns the result as if it was called.
 You may recall we did this a few slides ago with the aggregate3 call.
 The reason we needed it here, is that aggregate3 isn't actually a view, but is a function.
 They do this so that you can also use this function for executing multiple transactions within one transaction.

 ---